PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "Yes, Samga, she certainly does."

-# 23 Asarah in Dungeon
+# 24 -- Asarah in Dungeon

-When the wizard had flown off with her, Asarah had managed to scream for all of twenty seconds before she passed out.
-When she awoke, she found herself unharmed on a cell of damp grey rock.
+After the wizard had flown off with her, Asarah had managed to scream for all of twenty seconds before she passed out.
+When she awoke, she found herself unharmed in a cell of damp grey rock.
 There was no window and no furniture.

-Next to the pile of straw she was lying on there was a candle in a pile of wax that burned in defiance of the oppressive dark of the place.
+Next to the pile of straw she was lying on there was a candle in burning burned in defiance of the oppressive dark of the place.
 She got up and took the candle.
-The only way in and our of the room was a heavy oak door with a small window.
+By it's feeble light she could see that the only way in and our of the room was a heavy wood door with a small window.

-Through the window she could see that the hallway seemed to be carved out of the same living rock as the cell.
-She listen carefully, but heard nothing.
-When she moved the candle away from the window, she thought she could see the merest him of a flicker of light from the right.
+Through the window she could see that the hallway beyond seemed to be carved out of the same rock as the cell.
+She listened carefully, but heard nothing.
+When she moved the candle away from the window, she thought she could see the merest him of a flicker of light from the other end of the passage.

 "Hey!" she yelled.
-No response.
+There was no response.

 "You out there!
 I know you're out there.
 You can't have a jail without a jailer!"
 She heard the scraping of a chair against the stone floor.
 "Come here!
 I need to see you.
-I demand to see you."
+I demand to see you!"

-The shuffling, snuffling noise moved down the hallway towards her, but there was no light?
-What manner man could see in the dark.
-She held the candle out
+The unknown Jailer made a shuffling, snuffling noise as he drew nearer.
+She could hear him, but couldn't see him.
+What manner man didn't use a light.
+She held the candle out the window to get a better look.

 A face of grey-green, leathery skin, punctuated by tusks and beady black eyes eyes came at her from out of the darkness.
-It snarled and Asarah jumped backwards dropping her candle.
-The candle sputtered and went out before she could pick it up again.
+It snarled and Asarah jumped backwards and dropped her candle.
+It sputtered and went out before she could pick it up again.

 There, in the terrible darkness, she heard a sob and realized how afraid she truly was.
 She could hear the thing breathing on the other side of the door.
 She prayed she wouldn't hear the sound of the door opening.

-After an eternity, the thing grunted, and walked back down the hallway.
+After what felt like an eternity, the thing grunted, and walked back down the hallway.
 Asarah did not cry out again.

 She felt her way back to the straw and curled up in a ball.
 This was awful.
-This was worse than anything she ever could have imagined.
+This was worse than anything she had ever imagined.
 To be in a cell was one thing.
-But to be trapped in a cell because you were afraid to even escape…
+But to be trapped in a cell because you were afraid to attempt escape…

-After what felt like an eternity of terror in the darkness, she heard steps coming down the hallway.
+After what felt like an eternity of terror in the darkness, she heard steps approaching again.
 And this time light came with them.
 In spite of herself, her hopes rose.
 Perhaps this would be a person --  A human being -- rather than that awful thing she had just been subjected to.
 She looked to the faint glimmer of light that came through the doorway, but she did not rush to the window.

 Another of those strange, monstrous faces thrust itself into the window, but instead of grunting or snarling, this one spoke a soft, strangely accented English.

 "Pardon, my lady, but the master would like to see you now."

-"The Master?" asked Asarah, reassured by the creatures manners and seemingly kindly demeanor.
-"Who is the master?
+"The Master?" asked Asarah, reassured by the creature's kindly demeanor.
+"Who is the Master?
 For that matter, who are you?
 And what manner of hospitality is this?"

 "I am Samga, my Lady.
 And the Master is, well, the Master, Maker of us all.
 And he has asked for you, the woman in his power."
 Ah yes, now it made sense to Asarah.
 The man who took her into the air had abducted her for a reason, the oldest reason of all.
 Men, thought Asarah, no matter how rich or powerful they might be, they were all the same.